We do not accept insurance. Learn more about our rates.

 External stressors or intense situations are often the primary reasons teens enter therapy.
 These situations can bring on feelings of insurmountable anxiety or depression in your teen that can be challenging to face on their own.

 Maybe your teen is going through their first break-up and is flooded with feelings of misery that seem everlasting.
 Or your teen refuses to go back to school after being out for an extended period, worried about what their peers may think of them or how they may acclimate.
-Possibly they may move to a new home and struggle to assimilate.
+Possibly, they may move to a new home and struggle to assimilate.
+While the exact cause of teen depression is unknown, experts believe it could be a combination of these factors:

-- Brain chemistry: Researchers believe impaired or abnormal neurotransmitters in the brain can lead to depression.
+• Brain chemistry: Researchers believe impaired or abnormal neurotransmitters in the brain can lead to depression.

-- Hormones: Changes in the body’s balance of hormones, especially as teens go through puberty, can trigger depression.
+• Hormones: Changes in the body’s balance of hormones, especially as teens go through puberty, can trigger depression.

-- Inherited traits: If you have a close relative with depression, you have a higher chance of developing the condition yourself.
+• Inherited traits: If you have a close relative with depression, you have a higher chance of developing the condition yourself.

-- Early childhood trauma: Trauma in early childhood, such as emotional or physical abuse, can trigger changes in the brain that increase a teen’s risk of depression.
+• Early childhood trauma: Trauma in early childhood, such as emotional or physical abuse, can trigger changes in the brain that increase a teen’s risk of depression.

 Other risk factors for teen depression and anxiety include:

-- Having other mental health conditions, like bipolar disorder, anorexia or a personality disorder.
+• Having other mental health conditions, like bipolar disorder, anorexia or a personality disorder

-- Having a learning disability or attention-deficit hyperactivity disorder (ADHD).
+• Having a learning disability or attention-deficit hyperactivity disorder (ADHD)

 If you see signs of mental health problems in your teenager and these issues interfere with their daily life, it’s time to talk to a professional teen counselor.

-How Teen Therapy Counseling Can Help
+How Teenage Counseling Can Help

-Parents often walk on eggshells as they try to appease their teen, or they get into huge arguments when they disapprove of their behavior.
+Parents often walk on eggshells as they try to appease their teens, or they get into huge arguments when they disapprove of their behavior.
 In therapy, there is a compromise between the resolution parents are seeking and what the teenager is ready to handle.

 A counselor for teens will generally take the following approach: